How To Coupon at Target: 10 Crazy Ways to Save!

 Manufacturer coupons are accepted at Target, as they are accepted at most stores.
 Furthermore, you can use manufacturer coupons in conjunction with Cartwheel offers.
 Don’t worry if you don’t know a Cartwheel from a handspring – we’ll get to that. ;-) This is called stacking offers.
 Also, Target accepts 4 like coupons per transaction, unless the coupon lists stricter limitations.
 This means four of the same coupons, not four coupons total.

 You’ll flip for Target Cartwheel!
 Target Cartwheel is a savings program that Target offers to all customers.
 Cartwheel gives % off discounts as high as 50% on items!
 You can get discounts on everything from grocery items, clothes, diapers, clearance and more!
 Cartwheel will stack with manufacturer coupons.
 The percentage off discount for Target Cartwheel is calculated AFTER the Target coupon has come off, but BEFORE the manufacturer coupon comes off.
 As a result, stack these three to get triple the savings!
+You’ll find Cartwheel located inside the Target app.

 You can download the Target App and find Cartwheel as an extention within the app.
 It’s all very user friendly.
 Don’t have a smartphone to get the app?
 No problem.
 Your Target Cartwheel barcode is the same no matter which offers you have loaded onto it.
 Just print it out from the website and keep it in your wallet (laminating is a good idea) to have them scan each time you check out.